Requirements of the STSC Major (14 cu)

 - Red Xs happen because of how the software works (or doesn't).

-- Calmly email Dr. Greene about any worksheet questions or to request an update of your worksheet.
+- Calmly email your advisor about any worksheet questions or to request an update of your worksheet.